joshre/joshre.github.io/resume.md

 **Web Developer**
 Sacramento, California

 Highly productive, fast-learning employee with technical and relational skills to see projects from ideation to production.
-Seeking a full-time position in a team that moves quickly and encourages growth.

 # Work Experience